clicalmani/tonka/docs/views.md

 ## Creating and Rendering Views

-To create a view in Tonka, you need to define a template file using the Twig templating language.
+To create a view in **Tonka**, you need to define a template file using the Twig templating language.
 Once you have your template, you can render it in your application by returning it from a route or controller.

 ### Defining a View Template